Try these badass ways to start a fire so you can pull off more survival fire starting tricks up your sleeve when you need to!

 9. Fire Piston

 We’ve established by now that water or clear liquid helps start a fire by becoming a part in a makeshift lens that ignites a fire.
-So here are five ways how to start a fire using water.
+So here’s a video from The King of Random about the five ways on how to start a fire using water.

 12. Fungus Fireboard